reframe-hpc/reframe/docs/tutorial_basics.rst

 There it is!
 Without any change in our tests, we could simply run them in a HPC cluster with all of its intricacies.
-Notice how our just four tests expanded to almost 40 test cases on that particular HPC cluster!
+Notice how our original four tests expanded to almost 40 test cases on that particular HPC cluster!
 One reason we could run immediately our tests on a new system was that we have not been restricting neither the valid system they can run nor the valid programming environments they can run with (except for the STREAM test).
 Otherwise we would have to add ``daint`` and its corresponding programming environments in :attr:`valid_systems` and :attr:`valid_prog_environs` lists respectively.